-Extract (For a full version of the Code of Behavior on Academic Matters, please see: http://www.governingcouncil.utoronto.ca/policies/behaveac.htm)
+Extract (For a full version of the Code of Behavior on Academic Matters, please see:

 CODE OF BEHAVIOUR ON ACADEMIC MATTERS

 The Governing Council of the University of Toronto has approved a Code of Behaviour on Academic Matters applying to members of the University.
 Below are extracts from the Code covering offences, procedures, and sanctions.
 The full text of the Code is available on the University of Toronto Web site at www.utoronto.ca/govcncl/pap/policies/behaveac.html.
 The Code is enforced by the Dean, the Provost, and the University Disciplinary Tribunal.
 In cases involving graduate students, the divisional dean is the Dean of the School of Graduate Studies.